gaffney2010/olympus-mons/README.md

 A few things to notice:

 - The action names must be globally unique, so we added the "from" part this time.
-- Model __init__ takes a list of variables that it's allow to access.
-In this example, we don't have any variables, except the `step`.
+- The SplitA model gets referenced with `UDM` (User-Defined Model), along with input variables.
+In this example, we don't have any variables, except the `step`, which isn't used in the model logic.
+- User models need to be "registered", then referenced by name.
+Everytime the Model is referenced, a new instance of the model will be created.
 - Model has a `sim` function that does simulations.
 It takes the parameter `input` which is a dictionary of all the variable values.
 - `sim` returns an Action name